I am a person that usually enjoys pursuing peace with everyone. But I typically pursue peace using my voice.

 I have also been pursuing peace through genuine conversation with different people.

 Recently, I had a wonderful conversation with a wise friend about the disruption in peace.
-She gave me some insights on how she was feeling about things.
+She gave me some insights into how she was feeling about things.
 We are not the same race on the outside, but our shared faith in Jesus makes us sisters.

 Also, our family tries to have genuine conversations to deal with our differences.
 The saying ‘you get to pick your friends, but not your family’ means we have to make things right for the sake of peace.